stripe-samples/connect-onboarding-for-standard/README.md

 # Connect Onboarding for Standard accounts

-This Stripe sample shows you how to use Connect Onboarding for Standard for seamless user on-boarding with Stripe Connect](https://stripe.com/connect).
+This Stripe sample shows you how to use Connect Onboarding for Standard for seamless user on-boarding with [Stripe Connect](https://stripe.com/connect).

 Connect Onboarding for Standard is currently in private Beta.
 Interested in participating?
 Indicate your interest by using [form](https://forms.gle/e59oNyB8YWfE2ddh8).